 4) Sedentary Lifestyle

-Lack of physical activity and regular exercise enhances the likelihood of occurrence of lower back pain and also increases the severity of pain.
+Lack of physical activity and regular exercise enhances the likelihood of chronic low back pain to develop and also increases the severity of pain.

-Extra weight puts extra pressure to the muscles of back and bones of the vertebral column which are thus strained.
+Extra weight puts extra pressure to the muscles of the back, as well as on the bones of the spinal column, which are thus strained.
 Being overweight also enhances the risk of knee and other joints pain.

-Any kind of poor posture for a prolonged period of time significantly enhances the risk for chronic backache.
-Examples can be given as driving while hunched over the steering wheel of the car and improper lifting techniques.
+Any kind of poor posture that is maintained for a prolonged period of time significantly enhances the risk for chronic back pain.

 Treatment of Mechanical Back Pain

-Short time bed rest is suggested for the patients who suffer from back pain due to muscle spasm.
+Short-term bed rest is suggested for patients who suffer from back pain due to muscle spasms.
 Bed rest of greater than 45 to 48 hours is generally not recommended.